 If you’ve made it this far into my little corner of Bloglandia, then I suspect you’re a lot like me.
 At some point you started gaming, maybe as a young person.
 You stared at the cool books at the local game store, or online, but you had to pinch your pennies, bitcoins, or what have you, and you had to make careful decisions about how to spend your gaming dollar.

 Now you’re older and a little better off.
-Not rich, exactly, but you’ve got it under control.
-Now a $50 core book doesn’t seem like such a hit, especially if you can get it as an eBook or pdf for $19.99.
+Not rich, exactly, but you’re paying the bills.
+Now a $50 core book doesn’t seem like such a hit.
 In fact, now that you’re idly scrolling through the listings over at DriveThruRPG, you’re finding all sorts of cool stuff.
 You can load up your cart with a week full of reading for $10 if you get some freebies and pay what you want goodies.
 And, hey, check your inbox, looks like there’s something else great on Bundle of Holding.
-Oh, yeah, I’ve never heard of that French RPG, but check out those sweet illustrations.
-Even if I don’t like the system I can still use those maps for my Dungeon World game… or, wait, didn’t Joe say he was interested in 13th Age.
-Maybe he could port this stuff over.
-And, oh, hey, that game you Kickstarted two and a half years ago has finally shipped!

 And so it goes.